Great Falls Crossing Market

 Key considerations for buying a townhouse in Great Falls Crossing include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Great Falls Crossing currently spend an average of 48 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Great Falls Crossing currently spend an average of 6 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $1.31M and homes spending an average of 48 days on market, Great Falls Crossing is currently a seller's market.
+With a median price of $1.70M and homes spending an average of 6 days on market, Great Falls Crossing is currently a seller's market.
+There's currently 1.7 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.